Onboard contractors against one engagement record

 After onboarding

-Translate readiness into signed paper before activation.
+Translate readiness into signed paper before activation

 Frequently Asked Questions

-Can a contractor onboard before classification has passed?+
+Can a contractor onboard before classification passes?+

 How do we handle exceptions during onboarding?+